zussitarze/6502/README.md

 To-do:
 ------

+  * Try not to have the world's most unfriendly parse errors.
   * Provide external interface to memory (for I/O)
   * Simulate NMI, IRQ, RESET interrupts.
   * Handle BCD mode (D flag is currently ignored)